dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 ### Usage

-The plugin for backend exists as a libxxx.so dynamic link library.
+The plugin for backend exists as a lib{plugin-name}.so dynamic link library.
 Here are the steps to use it:

 **1. plugin storage in the specified path**